Dhegedis/Dhegedis/README.md

 #### Screen Capture
 The Software Association I utilized is the snipping tool.
 The name of the file is ScreenCapture.
 The Software Size is: 873KB.
 #### Application, Utility, and Operating Systems
+#Operating Systems: Operating system software is software that is necessary on all computing devices to make your devices work.
+It is very essential because it makes your computers function.
+Examples of operating systems include Microsofts Windows, and Apple's Mac OS.
+#Application Software: Application software is software that is made to accomplish specifc tasks that the user wants to do.
+Examples of applications would be word processing, calcualting on a spreadsheet, and using a specific browser to look things up on the internet.
+#Utility software: Utility software is the software that makes a user able to modify their computer in many different ways.
+An example of this software is anti-malware software and programs.
+This software will remove software you no longer want installed.
 #### ERP
+The purpose of ERP was to make it so that there was an entire organization within one program.
+An example of a company that uses this software is Microsoft but there are many small and medium sized companys that use this system as well.
 #### Virtualization
+Virtualization is technology that was made to make you get the most out of one device.
+Instead of making one device do 1 task, you can make 1 device do 3 tasks simaltaniously.
+A simple example of this can be using an Xbox console to not only be able to play video games, but you can put a blue-ray player in it so it can also play movies.
+Hypervisor: A hypervisor is a software that creates and runs virtual machines.
+This was made to give users access to computers that performed batch processing.
 #### Python
+Python is an easy to learn programming lanuage.
+Python's elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development in many areas on most platforms.
+In simple terms, you can freely distribute copies of this software, read its source code, make changes to it, and use pieces of it in new free programs.
+The first program in discussion is writen in a compiled language like C or C++.
+This language has to be converted so that way your computer can understand it.
+The big difference with this program and Python is that Python does not have to converting anything at all.
+All you have to do is run the program and Python will do all of the work.
 #### Graphic Modeling and Rendering
 #### File Compression
 #### Artificial Intelligence